josesentis/gulp-boilerplate/README.md

 This Gulp boilerplate provides a starter kit to compile SCSS and JS files and create your sites using TWIG.JS as a templating system.
 It supporting ES6 features.

 ## :sparkles: Features

-- :white_check_mark: SCSS compilation
+- SCSS compilation
-- :white_check_mark: SCSS minification
+- SCSS minification
-- :white_check_mark: SCSS Autoprefixer
+- SCSS Autoprefixer
-- :white_check_mark: Font copy to dest folder
+- Font copy to dest folder
-- :white_check_mark: Javascript ES6 transpilation
+- Javascript ES6 transpilation
-- :white_check_mark: Image optimization
+- Image optimization
-- :white_check_mark: SVG minification
+- SVG minification
-- :white_check_mark: Changes watcher
+- Changes watcher
-- :white_check_mark: CSS and JS Linterns
+- CSS and JS Linterns
-- :white_check_mark: Templating with TWIG.JS
+- Templating with TWIG.JS
-- :white_check_mark: CRP styles creation
+- CRP styles creation
-- :white_check_mark: Browsersync
+- Browsersync

 ## :computer: Getting Started